Dev-Zhao/ProfStef-README/README.md

 ### Doing (2/29)
 Cool!
 (I like to say Cooool :) ).
 You've just executed a Pharo expression.
 More precisely, you sent the message 'next' to ProfStef class (it's me!).

-Note you can run this tutorial again by evaluating: 'ProfStef go'.
+Note you can run this tutorial again by evaluating: `ProfStef go`.
-'ProfStef previous' returns to the previous lesson.
+`ProfStef previous` returns to the previous lesson.

-You can also Do it using the keyboard shortcut 'Ctrl + D' (or 'Cmd + D' on MacOS).
+You can also Do it using the keyboard shortcut `Ctrl + D` (or `Cmd + D` on MacOS).

 Try to evaluate these expressions: